Softwoods

 For a more economical option, treated pine can be used, offering durability at a lower cost, although it may require more frequent sealing or staining to protect against the elements.
 Composite boards and metals such as aluminum or steel can also be used to create horizontal slat fences, providing a more industrial, urban look and a “build it and forget it” maintenance profile.

-The choice of material affects not only the appearance of the fence but also its longevity, required maintenance, and how well it integrates with the overall design of your property and any existing decks, pergolas, or water-proof wood structures.
+The choice of material affects not only the appearance of the fence but also its longevity, required maintenance, and how well it integrates with the overall design of your property and any existing decks, pergolas, or water-proof wood structure.

 Copyright © All rights reserved Tree Plantation